ISP Distillation: Introduction

 Training a model on RAW images requires annotating the data.
-Human labeling of RAW images is impossible, as they are sometimes almost unrecognizable by humans.
-The alternative is to use the RGB images for labeling and transferring the labels to RAW.
-The transferring to RAW can be done by having an inverse model of the ISP ($ISP_{inv}$).
+Human labeling of RAW images is impossible, as they are sometimes almost unrecognizable to humans.
+The alternative is to use RGB images for labeling and then transfer the labels to RAW.
+The transfer to RAW can be done by having an inverse model of the ISP ($ISP_{inv}$).
 So given a dataset of labeled RGB images $\{(RGB_i,l_i)\}$, we can generate a matching labeled RAW dataset $\{(RAW_i,l_i)\}=\{(ISP_{inv}(RGB_i),l_i)\}$ relying on pixel alignment between RAW and RGB to get the labels for the RAW \cite{diamond2017dirty,hansen2019isp4ml,buckler2017reconfiguring}.

-In this work, instead of having an inverse model of the ISP for transferring the labels from RGB to RAW, we use a dataset of RAW-RGB pairs.
-Building such dataset is relatively easy since it does not require human labeling.
-Then, by labeling the RGB images we immediately get labels for the RAW too.
-However, we wish to reduce the labeling cost, and thus instead of manually labeling the RGB images we use a pre-trained model to label them.
+In this work, instead of using an ISP inverse model for transferring labels from RGB to RAW, we employ a dataset of RAW-RGB pairs.
+Building such a dataset is relatively easy since it does not require human labeling and by labeling the RGB images we immediately get labels for the RAW.
+Also, we wish to reduce the labeling cost.
+Thus, instead of manually labeling the RGB images we use a pre-trained model to label them.

-Using the above-mentioned dataset we can train our model on RAW images with the transferred labels as ground truth.
-Yet, we still suffer from a big drop in performance compared to using the RGB inputs.
+With the above-mentioned dataset we can train our model on RAW images with the transferred labels as ground truth.
+Yet, we still suffer from a big drop in performance compared to working with RGB inputs.
 To mitigate that, we suggest using Knowledge Distillation (KD) \cite{hinton2015distilling} to make the RAW predictions fit the RGB predictions.
 KD is a technique that is known to work quite well for compressing deep models, i.e., making a smaller model behave similarly to a larger model.
-Here we use KD for compressing both the heuristically designed ISP \textit{and} a higher-level deep vision model, e.g. classifier, into a new deep model for classification of the same size of only the latter part.
+Here we use KD for compressing both the heuristically designed ISP \textit{and} a higher-level deep vision model, e.g. classifier, into a new deep model for classification but with the size of only the latter part.
 We show the advantage of our approach also when training the network to have similar predictions for short-exposure RAW images.
-In that case, in addition to the ISP and classification, the model also compresses the `knowledge' of an ideal (non-existing) denoiser that maps the short-exposure RAW to a longer-exposure RAW image.
-We show this technique is working well for both classification and semantic segmentation.
+In that case, in addition to the ISP and classification, the model also compresses the `knowledge' of an ideal (non-existent) denoiser that maps the short-exposure RAW to a longer-exposure RAW image.
+We show that this technique works well for both classification and semantic segmentation.